-Ill-fitting shoes are the most frequent reason they form on your feet.
-Here's what you should know about how to get rid of nagging corns and calluses.
+Ill-fitting shoes are a frequent reason for corns and calluses.
+Here's what you should know about how to get rid of corns and calluses and prevent them.

-Although corns and calluses can sometimes be painful, they actually form to protect the tissue underneath them.
+Although corns and calluses can sometimes be painful, they form to protect the tissue underneath them.

 Causes of corns and calluses

 Corns happen strictly on your feet and are usually the result of ill-fitting shoes or arthritis.
-They develop due to bone pressure against the skin.
-Corns are common on the tops and sides of the toes and on the balls of the feet.
+They develop due to bone pressure against your skin.
+Corns are common on the tops and sides of toes and on the balls of your feet.
 They can be hard and dry or soft and mushy.

 Calluses can become very thick but are usually painless.
-They develop when the skin rubs against something, such as a bone, a shoe, or the ground.
-They often form over the ball of your foot because this area takes most of your weight when you walk.
+They develop when your skin rubs against something, such as a bone, a shoe, or the ground.
+They often form over the ball of your foot because that area takes most of your weight when you walk.

-There are many reasons you develop corns and calluses, and correcting those issues is the best way to get rid of corns and calluses.
+You can develop corns and calluses for many reasons, and correcting those issues is the best way to get rid of corns and calluses.

 Activities that put repeated pressure on your foot, such as running or walking barefoot, can cause calluses to form.
 Athletes are particularly susceptible to them.

-The shoes may not be uncomfortable, DeLorenzo says, but they still may be causing certain pressure or friction at sites where the corns and calluses develop.
+The size or type of shoes is usually the reason for most foot problems.
+The shoes may not be uncomfortable, but they still may be causing certain pressure or friction at sites where corns and calluses develop.